 – 63% have changed their message

 – Local Radio.
-Though reps don’t really want to admit or share, advertisers are cutting back on radio simply because “drive time” doesn’t exist right now
+Though reps don’t really want to admit or share, advertisers are cutting back on radio simply because “drive time” is down right now

 – Local Cable.
 A VP of a major cable company reports numbers are “through the roof.”
 Most impressive gains are in the 9am-4pm time slots (+78%)

 – Outdoor.
-Many outdoor advertisers are looking to postpone campaigns till June, reports a major outdoor company’s VP, though auto advertisers are doing very well
+Many outdoor advertisers are looking to postpone campaigns, reports a major outdoor company’s VP, though auto advertisers are doing very well

 Re-frame, re-focus or re-treat?